hmans/fun-with-kittehs-presentation/one/01_slide.md

 !SLIDE bullets
 # ...thumbnailed on the fly! #
-* so our developers can mess around with thumbnail sizes without running a migration on a million pix
+* so our developers can mess around with thumbnail sizes without running a migration on millions of pix.

 !SLIDE bullets
 # ...under control of the view layer! #